 Which patent applications can use the grace period?

 A patent application must have a patent date within 1 year of the disclosure.
-The patent date must also be on or after the law change entering into force to use the grace period (future Schedule 1AA(4) of the Patents Act 2016).
+The disclosure must have occurred on or after 30 December 2018 (future Schedule 1AA(4) of the Patents Act 2016).

 The patent date is the date a complete specification was filed (s 103(1)(a)) or that the PCT application was filed (s 46).
 The filing date of a provisional specification, or any other priority date, is not the patent date.